 AUSF triggers the Primary authentication to authenticate the SUPI reported by UE is correct.
 Specific procedure has been defined in TS 33.501 [9].

-During the registration, AMF retrieves the SUPI’s subscription which indicates whether an User-ID based authentication is required.
+During the registration, AMF retrieves the SUPI’s subscription which indicates 1) whether an User-ID based authentication is allowed, and whether the authentication is allowed in roaming case.

 NOTE 1: The other omitted messages for 5G registration follows the existing procedure.